Tresjs/tres/CONTRIBUTING.md

 ### Assets

-If you need/want to add assets like models, videos, musics, textures, etc. Please consider adding to our [oficial assets repo](https://github.com/Tresjs/assets).
+If you need/want to add assets like models, videos, musics, textures, etc. Please consider adding to our [official assets repo](https://github.com/Tresjs/assets).